NXP/dds-tsn/README.md

    ```
    The generated `merged.csv` will then contain the HW timestamp from both the sending and the receiving side for a specific RTPS sequence number.
 This can be used for further processing.

-### Calibration to reproduce the vehicle crash on various platforms
-If the moose test passes with interference and DDS-TSN integration enabled, you may need to tune the demo to your platform.
-With the help of various users of our repository, we derived the following recommendations to reproduce the crash due to interference:
-1. Double-check you followed the instructions, including the reduction of the Ethernet link speed down to 100Mbps or lower.
-1. Increase the severity of delaying/dropping a control packet due to interference by increasing the time period between control messages.
-In [our code](dds_tsn_demo/src/vehicle_control.cpp#L45), the period is 10ms now.
-By increasing it gradually on machine A, one can get to the point when the moose test starts to fail.
-Once this threshold is found, the sensitivity of the interference should become higher.
-1. Tweak the vehicle steering control in the [steeringCommands](dds_tsn_demo/src/vehicle_control.cpp#L68) table.
-The table includes a list of ego vehicle’s longitudinal coordinates and associated linear and angular components of the velocity applied at this coordinate to the ego vehicle by the vehicle controller.
-By varying the coordinates, we can modify where in the trajectory the velocity of the ego vehicle changes.
-Changing the velocity components themselves adjusts the motion changes at a given location.
-1. Modify the simulated scene in the [modeled world](dds_tsn_demo/world/gazebo_diff_drive_moose_test.world) in terms of object position, size and mass to make the timing of control packets even more critical.
-Modification of the world can be easily done in the [Gazebo simulator GUI](https://classic.gazebosim.org/tutorials?tut=build_world&ver=1.9).
-1. Lower the CPU clock speed, especially, if you use desktop- or server-grade processors instead of embedded SoCs.

 ## Troubleshooting
 1. If you get an error `colcon: command not found`, run `sudo apt install python3-colcon-common-extensions`.
 1. If you get an error while starting Gazebo `X Error of failed request: BadValue (integer parameter out of range for operation)` try rebooting your machine.